Skip to Content

 • Structured Visitation.
 There is a schedule for child visitation that may include visitation every other weekend from Friday evening through Sunday evening, alternating holidays through the year, and several weeks during summer vacation.
 Schedules may also include: overnights during the week, weekend visits, telephone calls, video calls, sharing of holidays, and school vacations.

 Until the parents execute a written custody agreement or a court grants custody to one parent, both parents have equal rights regarding their child.
-This does not, however, give one parent a right to take the child from the other.
+This does not, however, give one parent the right to take the child from the other.

-Determining Child Custody Visitation Schedule
+Determining Child Custody Visitation Schedules

 The type of child custody and visitation schedule depends on conditions such as: